roboception/rc_generic_robot_interface_robot/README.md

 ### Implementation Guidelines

 When implementing robot-side communication, connect to port 7100 and implement proper timeout and error handling.
+For synchronous operations, it is recommended to configure the socket read timeout to at least 75 seconds.
+This ensures the client waits longer than the server's internal processing limit (70s) to receive a proper error response (e.g., `PROCESSING_TIMEOUT`) instead of triggering a local timeout.

 Follow the protocol specifications outlined above, ensuring correct message construction, pose data packing, and response parsing.
 First, find out your robot controller's rotation format using the [Pose Format Reference](https://doc.rc-cube.com/latest/en/gri.html#pose-formats).

 For new robot platform integrations, stick to the Python reference implementation as the primary reference example, and study the existing ABB and FANUC implementations for platform-specific patterns.
 Always validate your implementation against the [official protocol documentation](https://doc.rc-cube.com/latest/en/gri.html).